vikingeducation/assignment_githuh/README.md

 ## Acknowledgments

-It is part of the assignment created for [Viking Code School](https://www.vikingcodeschool.com/)
+This is an assignment created for [Viking Code School](https://www.vikingcodeschool.com/)